-Giving feedback at different stages of the influence and participation process will ensure people are kept in the loop and know how their input is being used.
+Giving feedback at different stages of the influence and participation process helps you to keep people informed and let them know how you're using their input.

 - Thank people for their time and explain how important their involvement is to your organisation and its work.

 - Remind people about what their contribution will be used for.

 - Explain what will happen next and give people an idea of timeframes, so that everyone knows where they stand.